Skip to main content

 Output Formats

-Choose how data is formatted:
+For webhook workflows, choose how data is formatted:

 {